 For this reason, Cyber Essentials PLUS certification can be difficult to achieve without the correct preparation and assessment.

-As a result, Cyber Essentials PLUS has become a much more highly regarded certification, suitable for small and large businesses who are looking for a real improvement in they existing cyber security controls.
+As a result, Cyber Essentials PLUS has become a much more highly regarded certification, suitable for small and large businesses who are looking for a real improvement in their existing cybersecurity controls.

 Self-assessment vs. Independent auditor